-On November 4, 2003, Extreme Networks and Avaya, Inc. issued a joint press release announcing that the two companies entered into a multi-year, multimillion-dollar strategic alliance.
-The arrangement includes an agreement to jointly develop and market converged communications solutions and a reseller agreement under which Avaya will resell Extreme Networks data products and will provide comprehensive planning, design, implementation and management services support through Avaya Global Services.
-Extreme will issue to Avaya a warrant to purchase up to 2.6 million shares of Extreme Networks common stock at a price of \$0.01 per share, with Avaya having the right to exercise one third of such shares 90 days after the date of the agreements, and the remaining shares becoming exercisable under certain performance and timing conditions.
+On October 30, 2003, Extreme Networks and Avaya, Inc. entered into a strategic alliance to jointly develop and market converged communications solutions, the joint development agreement, and a distribution agreement under which Avaya is entitled to resell Extreme Networks products.
+Extreme issued to Avaya a warrant with a ten-year expiration period to purchase up to 2.6 million shares of Extreme Networks common stock at a price of \$0.01 per share, with Avaya having the right to exercise the warrant with respect to one third of such shares 90 days after the date of the agreements, and the remaining shares become exercisable based upon the completion of certain milestones by Avaya.
+Even if the milestones are not completed, however, the warrant will become fully exercisable for all shares 90 days prior to the expiration of the warrant.